 Do birds mate for life?
 This is one of the most popular birding questions, and one of the most persistent birding urban legends.
 How the question is answered, however, depends on how rigidly both “mating” and “life” are defined for wild birds.

 Birds do not form emotional relationships like humans do, and their principle drive for forming a pair pond is to produce offspring rather than for any emotional fulfillment.

-For all birds, the odds of producing surviving offspring are increased with a strong, healthy mate, which is why birds have different courtship rituals to find the most suitable partner.
+For all birds, the odds of producing surviving offspring are best with a strong, healthy mate, which is why birds have different courtship rituals to find the most suitable partner.
 Once they have found that partner, birds will copulate, seeking to produce eggs.
 That mating may or may not lead to a longer attachment between two birds.
 In fact, many bird species are polygamous and will mate with several partners during the same nesting season in an effort to spread their genes to as many eggs as possible.